SeaQL/seaql.github.io/Blog/blog/2023-01-01-call-for-contributors-n-reviewers.md

 ### Who are the current reviewers?

-As of today, SeaQL has 3 core-member + reviewers:
+As of today, SeaQL has 3 core members who are also reviewers:

 <div class="row">
     <div class="col col--12 margin-bottom--md">